Richard O'Carroll: Career

-Lieutenant Councillor O'Carroll was a bricklayer by trade and General Secretary of the Ancient Guild of Incorporated Brick and Stonelayers Trade Union from 1906 until his death in 1916.
+Lieutenant Councillor O'Carroll was a bricklayer by trade and General Secretary of the Ancient Guild of Incorporated Brick and Stonelayers Trade Union in Ireland, (now the Building and Allied Trades Union) from 1906 until his death in 1916.
 Having been active in the Union since early in his career, as General Secretary, O'Carroll was instrumental in growing the Union outside Dublin for the first time in its history.
 By the time of his death, the Union had local branches and a membership base across Ireland.

 In 1907 O'Carroll was elected to Dublin City Council as an Independent Councillor.
-His role was likely a politically complex and delicate one, as he was now both a Trade Union leader and politician, meaning he represented both the workers of an industry and the people of a city simultaneously.
+His role was likely a politically complex and delicate one.
 In 1912 he became a founding member of the "Dublin Labour Party", the political wing of the Irish Trades Union Congress and a precursor to the Labour Party.
 Previously he had been a member of Sinn Féin.

 In 1911 Cllr.
 O'Carroll became a Poor Law Guardian on the South Dublin Poor Law Union Board.
 Vehemently opposed to the use of child labour in the building trade and exploitation of children in trade generally, Cllr.
 O'Carroll tabled a motion to the Board proposing that no Dublin City Council contracts be awarded to contractors who used child labour.
 He openly and vociferously criticised the South Dublin Poor Law Union after this motion was defeated.
 However, under his leadership the Ancient Guild of Incorporated Brick and Stonelayers Trade Union went on to publicly declare opposition to the exploitation of children in the building trade.
 This was an important and perhaps even a pioneering stance, considering the frequent use of child labour in the construction industry in 1911.

 In 1912 Cllr.
 O'Carroll succeeded James Larkin as representative of the Dublin Labour Party on Dublin City Council.
 He continued in this role into 1913 and the period of tremendous industrial unrest during the Dublin lock-out.
 He was a member of the conciliation board which played a key role in ending the lock-out, while also providing public support for the disenfranchised labourers who had been denied the right to unionise: a week after Bloody Sunday in 1913, during which he had been badly beaten by police at a banned Trade Union meeting, Cllr.
 O'Carroll addressed a large crowd at Nelson's Pillar along with Larkin and other key leaders, urging the public to vote for Labour representation to improve the civil rights of workers.

 Cllr.
 O'Carroll was re-elected to Dublin City Council on the Dublin Labour Party ticket again in 1915.